 “CRM is a customer-oriented corporate strategy that, with the help of modern information and communication technologies, tries to achieve profitable customer relationships in the long term through holistic and individual marketing, sales and service concepts. to build and consolidate.”

 Thus, the focus of every CRM strategy is:

 The development of a concept for the development of customer relationships.

 A comprehensible and motivating strategy

-2. defines the goals with the hard facts (KPIs), the desired = to living corporate culture and many creative visions
+- 2. the goals with the hard facts (KPIs), the desired = to live corporate culture and many creative visions gives

-3. sets out the way to achieve these goals: in dealing with the customer, at the touchpoints and along the entire Customer LifeCycle
+- 3. the way to achieve these goals: in dealing with the customer, at the touchpoints and along the entire Customer LifeCycle (customer lifecycle)